Can I create galleries based on keywords?

 Smart galleries put your photos where you want them.
 They automatically sniff out photos with a common trait and park copies of them wherever you wish.

-Tell them what you want to see, walk away and let them do all the work.
+Tell them what you want to see, walk away, and let smart galleries do all the work.

-Make your galleries Smart by specifying Rules that they'll follow to populate them.
-When you upload new photos to your site, the Rules still apply so that newly added photos can display in multiple galleries without you copying, moving, or uploading them again.
+Make your galleries Smart by specifying Rules they'll follow to populate them.
+When you upload new photos to your site, the Rules will apply so your newly added photos can display in multiple galleries without you copying, moving, or uploading them again.